cppchecksolutions/run-cppcheck/README.md

                 and `%LOCALAPPDATA%\run-cppcheck` on Windows.
 The log file may provide more information than the editor plugin if analysis fails.
 - **enable_logging**: Default is `true`.
 - **extra_args**: Extra arguments to pass to cppcheck.
 Example: `["--enable=style"]`.

+**NOTE:** Some plugins use the `--version` flag to determine the version of cppcheck.
+For these plugin, you need to place a run-cppcheck-config.json in the directory where the plugin runs the command, providing the **cppcheck** field.
+If this configuration is not found, run-cppcheck tries to find cppcheck in PATH.